eeshvardasikcm/eeshvardasikcm/README.md

 _Any opinions and views expressed are my own._

 ---
 SOME REPOSITORIES ARE NOW PRIVATE THAT WERE PREVIOUSLY PUBLIC.
 I HAVE NEVER MADE PRIVATE ANY REPOSITORY OF MINE THAT IS FORKED FROM BY OTHERS.
-I like the [policies](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md)
+I like this [policies](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md) template.
+I see discrimination against people for having a background in or current experience or role in any one particular field, computing language, expertise, or lack of discreet expertise, as additional forms of unwanted behavior.
+Please feel open to share ideas and ask questions in my repositories or with me in repositories of others.

 [if you have any issues or want to talk with me](https://github.com/eeshvardasikcm/contact)
 ---